jiahaoxiang2000/LCB/src/README.md

 The benchmarking framework was developed and tested on Windows 10 for the NIST.
 It does not use a Windows specific feature, though.
 Now we modified the framework to work on Linux as well.

+> note: when transferring the framework to a Linux machine, the serial console output may not work as expected.
+So we reflector the script to python.

 ## Experiments and Operating Modes

 The framework is designed to process implementations and experiments one at a time.
 The implementation that is to be benchmarked must be copied under the `src\iut` folder.
 There must be exactly one implementation in this folder, otherwise the build will fail.